Singing encourages speaking in Finnish

 Teerenhovi and Lehtinen-Schnabel are both eager to develop their teaching methods according to the needs of the students.

-“The course is not a finished format, but is constantly evolving in collaboration.
-Creative engagement and improvisation are familiar to students at Uniarts Helsinki, and I believe that everyone is capable of it.
-In our courses, great moments are created through experimentation,” says Lehtinen-Schnabel.
+“The course format is not set in stone, and instead, it is constantly evolving in collaboration.
+Students at Uniarts Helsinki are familiar with creative engagement and improvisation, and I believe that everyone is capable of doing that.
+In our courses, we create some great moments through experimentation,” says Lehtinen-Schnabel.

-“The Learn Finnish by Singing course allows everyone to speak and use Finnish vigorously.
+“The Learn Finnish by Singing course allows everyone to speak and use Finnish in a powerful way.
 Songs have many complete sentences in a row and correct language structures.
 When improvising and writing lyrics, everyone applies their own language skills.
-At the same time, pronunciation improves and courage grows.
-Pop music lyrics are based on spoken Finnish, so understanding spoken Finnish can develop.
-Usually, Finnish courses focus more on the written language, which is very different from spoken Finnish,” says Lehtinen-Schnabel.
+At the same time, their pronunciation improves and courage grows.
+Pop music lyrics are based on spoken language, so participants improve their understanding of spoken Finnish.
+Usually, Finnish courses focus more on standard Finnish, which is very different from spoken Finnish,” says Lehtinen-Schnabel.

 For some people, unconventional language teaching works better than traditional courses.

-“The new course format liberates studying and increases the courage to speak a new language.
+“This new course format liberates studying and increases people’s courage to speak a new language.
 While singing, you can practice some of the challenging features of Finnish pronunciation, such as double vowels, double consonants and diphthongs.
-When singing together, mistakes do not matter.
+When singing together, mistakes don’t matter.
 Many people say that it is as if a lock has been opened with the help of the course.
 We usually have a lot of fun on the courses,” Teerenhovi says.

 Singing in Finnish has encouraged Anastasiia Lapteva to speak more Finnish in her everyday life

-Russian Anastasiia Lapteva is studying for a master’s degree in graphic design at the Uniarts Helsinki’s Academy of Fine Arts.
+Russian Anastasiia Lapteva is studying for a master’s degree in printmaking at Uniarts Helsinki’s Academy of Fine Arts.
 She completed her bachelor’s degree in December.
-Lapteva has lived in Finland since she was 16 years old, but until recently, she has mainly managed with English.
-She knows some Finnish, but using the spoken language has been difficult.
+Lapteva has lived in Finland since she was 16 years old, but she has mainly managed with English so far.
+She does know some Finnish, but using the spoken language has been difficult.

-“My language skills are good enough for everyday conversation and shopping, but if I want to express myself better, I easily switch to English,” Lapteva says.
+“My language skills are good enough for everyday conversations and shopping interactions, but if I want to express myself better, I easily switch to English,” Lapteva says.

 (Story continues after the image.)